MilesCranmer/UniAdminTools.jl/README.md

   - Based on mixed-integer programming, using JuMP with Ipopt + HiGHS + Juniper
 - Robust aggregation of committee scores for job candidates (`scoremerge`)
   - Accounts for sparsity, noise, uncertainty, and different scoring scales among committee members
-  - Based on Bayesian inference, using TuringLang and NUTS
+  - Bayesian inference scheme using TuringLang and NUTS

 ## Installation